Video game market in China

 More and more people are using their mobile devices to access websites, this phenomenon means that mobile SEO also is important.

 Mobile games can also take advantage of the booming KOL (Key Opinion Leader) phenomenon in China to expand the fan base.
 China’s mobile game publishers can cooperate with gaming KOLs on Weibo and Wechat or do live streaming on video game platforms.
 Especially in the video game market, these KOLs have a huge and precise fan base that can be transformed into high traffic for your brand.

 WeChat is the largest social network in China, therefore it is important for the branding and reputation of your game, you need to be on WeChat to be visible.
 Users will search and expect to see an active official account that posts content/updates for users.

-Wechat is useful for brands to promote and launch new product and service as it is considered in China as a vector of communication.
+Wechat is useful for brands to promote and launch new products and services as it is considered in China as a vector of communication.

 Weibo is the most open social network in China, users can see posts from anyone, this helps your content and game go viral.

 DouYu is a Chinese video live streaming service.
 The site is the largest of its kind in China with 163.6 million monthly active users in 2019.

 Youku Tudou (优酷) is a video hosting service based in Beijing, China.
 It operates as a subsidiary of Alibaba Group Holding Limited.